liaoxiaojian/liaoxiaojian.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I will join the School of Computer Science and Engineering, [Beihang University (BUAA)](https://ev.buaa.edu.cn/), as an associate professor.
+I am an associate professor in the School of Computer Science and Engineering, [Beihang University (BUAA)](https://ev.buaa.edu.cn/).
 I was a postdoc researcher in the Department of Computer Science and Technology, Tsinghua University.
-I received my Ph.D. degree from Tsinghua University in 2022 (advised by Professor [Jiwu Shu](https://storage.cs.tsinghua.edu.cn/~jiwu-shu/) and [Youyou Lu](https://storage.cs.tsinghua.edu.cn/~lu/)), and Bachelor degree from [HuaZhong University of Science and Technology (HUST)](https://english.hust.edu.cn/) in 2017.
+I received my PhD degree from Tsinghua University in 2022 (advised by Professor [Jiwu Shu](https://storage.cs.tsinghua.edu.cn/~jiwu-shu/) and [Youyou Lu](https://storage.cs.tsinghua.edu.cn/~lu/)), and Bachelor degree from [Huazhong University of Science and Technology (HUST)](https://english.hust.edu.cn/) in 2017.

-My research interests are primarily in **storage systems**, with a particular focus on enhancing their performance and reliability.
+My research interests are primarily in **storage systems**, focusing on enhancing their performance and reliability.
 My work has been published in top-tier conferences and journals on computer systems, including OSDI, SOSP, FAST, USENIX ATC, EuroSys and ACM TOS.

 <span class='anchor' id='news'></span>